Erlitou: Palatial complex

 The palatial complex, near the center of the site, was an enclosed rectangular area at least 12 ha in area at its peak.
 It formed the original core of the city prior to expansion.
 The purpose of the palatial complex (宫城 (gongcheng)), also referred to as a palace complex or palace city, remains a matter of academic contention.
 The purposes of the site may have changed over time.
 In 1991, historian Robert Thorp critiqued the complex's identification as a palace, theorizing that the structures were likely gathering or ritual spaces, as large audiences could congregate within their courtyards.

 The complex was divided into two clusters of buildings on the western and eastern ends of the enclosure.
 To the west of the complex was a structure referred to by archaeologists as Foundation 1, an irregularly-shaped rammed-earth platform built during Phase III which measures 107 x 99 m, with a total area of around 1 ha.
 A series of covered corridors enclosed this platform, creating a courtyard for a wooden building on the northern end.
 One 1979 study estimated that the foundation would have taken 200,000 person-days to construct, not including the management and the logistics required for such a large project.

-The eastern portion of the complex contains the remains of multiple structural foundations.
+The eastern portion of the complex contains the remains of structural foundations.
 Foundation 3 measures more than 50 x 150 m, and contains three courtyards.
 It was built during Phase II, predating the surrounding wall.
-A 3 m passageway containing a wooden drainage ditch separates it from another early structure.
+A 3 m passageway containing a wooden drainage ditch separates it from another structure.
 During Phase III, two more structures were built atop these layers.
-One of these, Foundation 2, is a large rectangular platform, measuring 73 x 53 m in area and 3 m in depth.
+One of these, Foundation 2, is a rectangular platform, measuring 73 x 53 m in area and 3 m in depth.
 On top of the platform laid an enclosed courtyard containing a wood and wattle-and-daub structure on the northern end.
 Another foundation was built on the site during Phase IV.
 Archaeologist Xu Hong proposed that the layout of the structures shares intense similarities with descriptions of Western Zhou architecture, and evidences continuity between Erlitou and Zhou ritual practice.

-Large rammed-earth walls, about 2 m thick, were built around the palatial complex and an adjacent cluster of turquoise and bronze workshops to the south.
-The enclosure of the workshops, roughly 1 ha in area, likely indicates that they received state support.
-The city lacks an outer wall; similar urban plans, with a walled palace surrounded by an unwalled city, would remain common for the following millennium.
+Rammed-earth walls, about 2 m thick, were built around the palatial complex and an adjacent cluster of turquoise and bronze workshops to the south.
+The enclosure of the workshops, roughly 1 ha in area, possibly indicates that they received state support.
+The city lacks an outer wall; similar urban plans, with a walled palace surrounded by an unwalled city, would remain in the following millennium.